 Individual work under supervisor in areas not covered by other courses.
 May be taken more than once, as content varies.
-Prerequisite: Consent of Department Chair.
+Prerequisite: Consent of the department chair.

-CHIN-4-91 Selected Topics
+CLAS-4-91 Selected Topics

-Special Study in fields not covered by other courses.
+Special study in fields not covered by other courses.
 Variations in credit according to work performed, from 1-6 hours.
-May be taken more than once, provided topics vary.
+May be taken more than once as content varies.
+Prerequisite: Consent of the department chair.